classdojo/hotfix/README.md

 ## Hotfix

-Hotfix is a simple utility that pushes new fixes to the end client.
+Hotfix is a simple utility that pushes new fixes to the end client while they're still on your site.

 ## Requirements

 - [Node.js](http://nodejs.org)
 - [Pubnub](http://www.pubnub.com/)

 ## Installation